 It’s a solid foundation for brand building.
 Your domain name can help enhance your company's name recognition if it stands out, is memorable and in tune with the rest of your branding assets.
 It helps users add value to your brand or business, by creating associations to your name and website.
 This can also make it an integral part of your marketing strategy as your domain name will represent your brand across the different types of marketing you choose to deploy, from your digital marketing, to social media efforts to advertising campaigns.
 Your domain name can most definitely be an integral part of building your reputation online.

 It’ll improve your brand’s SEO potential.
 While Google doesn’t determine website ranking based on a domain name alone, a good one can positively affect your site’s SEO (search engine optimization).
 Visitors unaware of your brand could click on your website from a search engine results page (SERP) if it matches their intent.
 For example, someone searching for backpacks will likely click on qualitypacks.com over an unfamiliar brand name.

 Tip: If you need some help to find the best domain name for your brand or business, try a domain name generator.
-This free tool can instantly get domain name ideas for your website that aligns with your branding and SEO strategy.
+These free tools instantly provide domain name ideas for your website that aligns with your branding and SEO strategy.

 How to register a domain name in 5 steps

 Before you can start choosing, you need to first know where to buy a domain name.
 A domain registrar is a company that reserves and manages domain names.
 While the Internet Corporation for Assigned Names and Numbers (ICANN) manages all domains worldwide, a registrar deals with ICANN on your behalf.